jdingel/DingelNeiman-workathome/README.md

 This repository contains the code underlying the note "[How Many Jobs Can be Done at Home?](DingelNeiman-workathome.pdf)" by Jonathan I. Dingel and Brent Neiman.
+This is a complete replication package that produces all results from scratch, beginning with [code](downloaddata/code/Makefile) that downloads all the required data from [bls.gov](https://www.bls.gov/) and [onetcenter.org](https://www.onetcenter.org/).

 ## Results